WellRestedSloth/codespaces-flask/README.md

 Development was done using Github Codespaces.

+whenNOTE:  If you create a new Github Codespace based on this repository, then when Codespace starts up the following setup will be executed and the web server will start running.

-To run this application:
+To manually run this application:

+1. Install requirements:

+    Github Codespaces does this automatically, but if you are not using Github Codespaces:

+    ```
+    pip install Flask
+    pip install gevent
+    pip install gunicorn
+    pip install Flask-SSE
+    ```

-1. Start a Redis instance (listening at default port 6379).
+2. Start a Redis instance (listening at default port 6379).

     On Github Codespaces, I created a script that runs a Docker instance of Redis.
 You can run the script: